-To accelerate the transition to a circular economy, researchers looked into the predictors of sustainable consumer behaviour.
-Many academics researched the consumer perspective with tested theories of rational-cognitive decision making (Diddi et al., 2019; Mukendi et al., 2019; Niinimäki, 2010).
-However, despite these contributions, it remains challenging to move consumers towards sustainable behaviour (Lehmann et al., 2019; Puspita & Chae, 2021).Recently, researchers have called to extend the literature on the consumers’ perspective with a business perspective (Puspita & Chae, 2021).
-Retailers are uniquely positioned to inﬂuence and improve consumers’ approach to consumption (Goworek et al., 2012; Mukendi et al., 2019) but have a double challenge while doing so as they have to 1) attract consumers to their specific product or service with often limited marketing budgets and 2) move consumers to a new product category and start consuming sustainably (Han et al., 2017; Harris et al., 2016).
+To accelerate the transition to a circular economy researchers looked into the predictors of sustainable consumer behavior.
+In the field of fashion several academics researched the consumer perspective with tested theories (Diddi et al., 2019; Mukendi et al., 2019; Niinimäki, 2010).
+However, despite these contributions, it remains challenging to move consumers towards sustainable fashion behavior (Lehmann et al., 2019; Puspita & Chae, 2021).Recently, researchers have called to extend the literature on the consumers’ perspective with a business perspective (Puspita & Chae, 2021) and look at how fashion retailers can persuade consumers to choose sustainable fashion.

 Session owner: Annuska Toebast-Wensink, Utrecht University / Copernicus Institute of Sustainable Development, and University of Applied Sciences Utrecht